cs124/pa1-regular-expressions/README.md

         cp /path/to/submission.zip /mnt/c/Users/[your Windows username]/Desktop

-3. Upload the zip file as your solution to the PA1 SpamLord assignment in Gradescope (http://www.gradescope.com).
+3. Upload the zip file as your solution to the PA1 RegExes assignment in Gradescope (http://www.gradescope.com).

 ## Google Colaboratory